 Due to the current Covid 19 situation, I can offer counselling over the phone or via video link.
 However, I will be available for counselling outdoors if clients would prefer to meet in person.
 Meeting outdoors would involve walking and talking in the Fortrose and the wider Ross -shire area.
 I can also offer wilderness therapy involving walking, canoeing or cycling.
 Wilderness therapy will be a minimum of a day.

 I am a registered member of the BACP and have over twenty years experience providing personal development, counselling and psychotherapy in a variety of settings including specialist palliative care, education, private practice, youth services, youth offending and voluntary organisations.

 I also have over 10 years experience as a supervisor and as a mentor to university trainee counsellors and counselling psychologists.
-I have a special interest in the area of death and dying and and the impact of loss upon people.
+I have a special interest in the area of death and dying and the impact loss has upon people.
 I also have a strong passion for working therapeutically outdoors, especially using human powered journeying in nature as a therapeutic way of helping people to overcome life's difficulties.
-My practice is rooted in the Humanistic psychotherapies and shaped by further training and professional development.

 Training, qualifications & experience